- Practice Areas

 We limit the quantity and types of cases we take on so that we can give your case the attention it deserves.
 It’s more than a case.
 It’s your life.
 We will not give up on our clients and will fight for them vigorously and tirelessly.

-An experienced personal injury lawyer understands how cluttered aisle and fallen item accidents occur, as well as how they can alter the lives of victims.
-An attorney will know how to examine these tragedies, identify who is to blame and pursue compensation for the victims and their families.
+An experienced premises liability lawyer understands how cluttered aisle and fallen item accidents occur, as well as how they can alter the lives of victims.
+Our South Carolina retail premises liability attorneys know how to examine these tragedies, identify who is to blame and pursue compensation for the victims and their families.

 The first step is to call an attorney, who will investigate and document the unsafe conditions that led to your injuries.
 After an accident, the property management, owner, or landlord is likely to respond promptly.
 While you are being treated for your injuries, snap pictures of the scene or have a buddy do so if you have the ability.
 To gather all evidence, an attorney will need to work as swiftly as feasible.